Move-In Day: August 15 and August 16, 2020

 First Year Students

-- If your assignment is Commonwealth Hall or Culbertson Hall, please check-in at Commonwealth Hall Lobby.
+- If your assignment is Commonwealth Hall, Culbertson Hall or McCraray Hall, please check-in at Commonwealth Hall Lobby.

 - If your assignment Henson Hall or Martha Randolph Hall, please check-in at the Henson Hall Lobby.

-- If your assignment is Commonwealth Hall or Culbertson Hall, please check-in at Commonwealth Hall Lobby
+- If your assignment is Commonwealth Hall, Culbertson Hall or McCraray Hall, please check-in at Commonwealth Hall Lobby

 - If your assignment is Henson Hall, Thompson Hall, Asbury Hall, or Martha Randolph Hall, please check-in at the Henson Hall Lobby

 **Students involved in fall athletics (Cross Country, Football, Volleyball, Tennis, Golf) will receive move-in guidance from their coach.
-Students requesting an early move-in date should make the request in writing to the Director of Residence Life.
-Request can be sent via email to Josh Justice at email@example.com.
+Students requesting an early move-in date should make the request in writing to the Dean of Students & Chief Housing Officer.
+Requests can be sent via email to Josh Justice at email@example.com.
 The fee for early check-in is $20 per night and is charged to a student’s account after move-in.